MiindedStudio/MekaVerse-random-pictures/README.md

 ``Legendary_Meka_Tickets_1.png``, ``Legendary_Meka_Tickets_2.png``, ``Legendary_Meka_Tickets_3.png``, ``Legendary_Meka_Tickets_4.png``
 7. Run the python script ``python set_metadata.py``

-The ``generation.json`` file show you exactly the same result as on OpenSea (with missing metadatas for the Meka #5227)
+The ``generation.json`` file show you exactly the same result as on OpenSea (with missing metadata for the Meka #5227)